 - WordPress plugins allow ”non-techies” to own a website that they can self-manage.

 - Most plugins normally work “right out of the box” and only require installation and activation to give your site instant new capabilities, enhancements and functionality.

 - Some plugins offer more advanced options and may need some configuring.

 Plugins – Powerful, Flexible … And (Many Of Them Are) 100% FREE!

 Just like themes, thousands of WP plugins are currently available for WordPress users … and many of these great plugins are 100% FREE!

 You can download thousands of plugins from the Free WordPress Plugin Repository …

-As mentioned earlier, you will find WP plugins that can do just about everything you could imagine.
+As previously mentioned, you will find WordPress plugins that can do just about everything you want done.

 Plugin categories cover: